Mani-RajaDev/portfolio-vs-layout/README.md

+## Portfolio Site

-# Portfolio Site - VSCode Editor Layout
+# VSCode-Inspired Portfolio

-This repository contains the code for my personal portfolio site designed with a Visual Studio Code (VSCode) editor layout.
-It showcases my projects and skills using HTML, Tailwind CSS, and JavaScript.
+This repository contains my meticulously designed portfolio, taking inspiration from the layout and aesthetics of Visual Studio Code (VSCode).
+Crafted using Tailwind CSS, HTML, and JavaScript